 3. EVALUATION OF STUDEN T WORK 3.1.
-Students' obligations to attend at least 50% of lectures Students who have during the co From 0 - 24,9% ECT From 25 - 49,9% EC More than 50% ECTS Students can pass the final exam making and presenting the semin accordance with the Book of Rules and the Rulebook on Student Assessment and Evaluation: for all regular students attend at least 70% attendance.
-Part-time students have the obligation attend at least 50% of lectures.
-All students must create, present and positively colloquy seminar paper. udents who have during the course achieved: From 0 - 24,9% ECTS credits- is rated F (unsuccessful) and cannot get ECTS credits and must re-enrol the subject in the next academic year; From 25 - 49,9% ECTS credits - is rated FX (inadequate) and has to come out and pass the test (exam).
-A written exam can be held in a regular or extraordinary exam period; More than 50% ECTS credits - students have the right to access the final exam of the subject.
+Students' obligations n accordance with the Book of Rules and the Rulebook on Student Assessment and Evaluation: for all regular students attend at least 70% attendance.
+Part-time students have the obligation o attend at least 50% of lectures.
+All students must create, present and positively colloquy seminar paper.
+Students who have during the course achieved: From 0 - 24,9% ECTS credits- is rated F (unsuccessful) and cannot get ECTS credits and must re-enrol the subject in the next academic year.
+From 25 - 49,9% ECTS credits - is rated FX (inadequate) and has to come out and pass the test (exam).
+A written exam can be held in a regular or extraordinary exam period.
+More than 50% ECTS credits - students have the right to access the final exam of the subject.
+Students can pass the final exam in two ways: a) during the course through continuous student attendance (active participation in the lessons, creating mental map, solving case studies, making and presenting the seminar paper and passing two colloquia); b) during the course (active participation in the lessons, creating mental map, solving case studies, creating and resenting the seminar paper) and passing the exam (written and oral exam).
 3.2.
-Monitoring student work Attendance 2 Written exam Project (enter the share of ECTS credits Experimental work Research Practical work 2 for each activity so that the total number of ECTS points Essay Report Continuous examination corresponds to the credit score of the course) Colloquium Seminar paper Other (inscribe) of the course) Class activities 0,5 Oral exam 1,5 Other (inscribe) 3.3.
-Student workload Commitment 17.
-Attending classes (i ncluding lectures and exercises) lectures and exam through self-s • work per semester and is esti- Hours (estimate) 75 60 45 mated as: 4.
-GRADING 1 1 Valuation Element Poor Satisfying average Design of model (50%) Model not workable or not features of system it has to o represent. e model which covers basic of the system it represents Student designs mod- abstraction which wi decision making.
-Sel- stochastic variables of ll provide all KPI for ects distributions for ptimally.
+Monitoring student work Attendance 2 Written exam Project (enter the share of ECTS credits Experimental work Research Practical work 2 for each activity so that the total number of ECTS points Essay Report Continuous examination corresponds to the credit score of the course) Score Colloquium Seminar paper Other (inscribe) of the course) Class activities 0,5 Oral exam 1,5 Other (inscribe) 3.3.
+Student workload Commitment 1.
+Attending classes (i ncluding lectures and exercises) lectures and exam through self-s work per semester and is esti Hours (estimate) 75 60 45 mated as: 4.
+GRADING Valuation Element Poor Satisfying average Design of model (50%) Model not workable or not features of system it has to o represent.
+Workable model which covers basic features of the system it represents Student designs mod abstraction which wi decision making.
+Sel stochastic variables of Il provide all KPI for ects distributions for optimally.
 4.1.
-Project grading Simulation run (10%) Does not understand the in parameters for simulation simulation results Students understands influence of simulation run parameters on results.
-Based on variability of students optimally se simulations run. lects parameters for Result Analysis (40%) Student is not capable to in simulation run. nterpret results of Student correctly interprets simulation results based on received statistics.
-Students selects best decision based on simulation results and is capable to perform what-if analysis and parameters optimisation.
+Project grading Simulation run (10 %) Does not understand the in parameters for simulation simulation results understands influence of on run parameters on results.
+Based on variability students optimally se simulations run. lects parameters for Result Analysis (40%) Student is not capable to in simulation run. tudent is not capable to interpret results of Stude correctly interprets simulation ased on received statistics. simulation results an Students selects best decision based on simulation results and is capable to perform what-if analysis and parameters optimisation.